mtdkh/processing-fractal/README.md

-# processing-fractalanimation
+# processing-fractal

 ## Description
-FractalAnimation is a fractal animation
+Fractal is a fractal animation

 ## Requirement
 * Processing ver2.2.1